sniperbeetle/HeroHunter/README.md

 };
 ```

 In an attempt to avoid updates which could potentially blacklist this cheat, this extension blocks all javascript files from krunker.io.
-Obviously this is also trivial to bypass: for example, they could be running javascript remotely since things like
+Krunkers client side javascript code allows for remote code execution via their WebSockets.
+Here are some examples of the use of their remote code execution to check if a client has loaded properly:

 ```Array.from(document.scripts).filter(x=>x.src&&/js\/game\.[^\.]+\.js\?build=.+/.test(x.src)).length?'checkin':'loadin'```